-C25 facilities that are adjacent to sensitive rece ng must be erected around all construction ancillary vers for the duration of site establishment and relevant council(s), and affected residents, business Applicable Applicable Not Applicable Applicable C26 Boundary fencing required under Condition quality impacts on adjacent sensitive receives C25 of this approval must minimise visual, noise and air vers.
-Applicable Applicable Not Applicable Applicable D1 An Operational Environmental Management Plan (OEMP) must be prepared in accordance with the Guideline for the Preparation of Environmental Management Plans (DIPNR, 2004) to detail how the performance outcomes, commitments and mitigation measures made and identified in the documents listed in Condition A1will be implemented and achieved during operation.
-This condition (Condition D1) does not apply if Condition D2 of this approval applies.
-Applicable Not Applicable Not Applicable D2 (EMS) or equivalent as agreed with the Se the Secretary, that through the EMS: a) the performance outcomes, condocuments listed in Condition A achieved; b) issues identified through ongoing c) procedures are in place for rectify e Proponent has an Environmental Management System cretary, and can demonstrate, to the written satisfaction of mmitments and mitigation measures, detailed in the 1, and specified relevant terms of this approval, can be risk analysis can be managed; and any non-compliance with this approval identified during agement or any other time during operation.
+C25 facilities that are adjacent to sensitive rece ing must be erected around all construction ancillary vers for the duration of site establishment and relevant council(s), and affected residents, business Applicable Applicable Not Applicable Applicable C26 Boundary fencing required under Condition quality impacts on adjacent sensitive receives C25 of this approval must minimise visual, noise and air vers.
+Applicable Applicable Not Applicable Applicable D1 Guideline for the Preparation of Environme performance outcomes, commitments and nt Plan (OEMP) must be prepared in accordance with the ntal Management Plans (DIPNR, 2004) to detail how the mitigation measures made and identified in the plemented and achieved during operation.
+This condition D2 of this approval applies.
+Applicable Applicable Not Applicable Not Applicable D2 (EMS) or equivalent as agreed with the Se the Secretary, that through the EMS: a) the performance outcomes, condocuments listed in Condition A achieved; b) issues identified through ongoing c) procedures are in place for rectify e Proponent has an Environmental Management System cretary, and can demonstrate, to the written satisfaction of mmitments and mitigation measures, detailed in the 1, and specified relevant terms of this approval, can be risk analysis can be managed; and ing any non-compliance with this approval identified during agement or any other time during operation.
 Applicable Applicable Not Applicable Not Applicable D3 Where an OEMP is required, the Proponer OEMP: Required OEMP Sub-plan (a) Groundwater management Relevant authority(s) to be consulted for each OEMP Sub-plan DPI Water and Sydney Water Applicable Applicable Not Applicable Not Applicable D4 · the information set out in Condition D2 (a), (b) and (c). n consultation with relevant authorities as identified in Applicable Applicable Not Applicable Not Applicable

-D5 The OE MP Sub-plans must be submitted d to the Secretary as part of the OEMP.
-Applicable Applicable Not Applicable Not Applicable D6 The OEMP or EMS or equivalent as agreed with the Secretary, must be submitted to the Secretary for information no later than one (1) month prior the commencement of operation.
-Applicable Applicable Not Applicable Not Applicable D7 The OEMP or EMS or equivalent as agreed with the Secretary, as submitted to the Secretary and amended from time to time, must be implemented for the duration of operation and the OEMP or EMS must be made publicly available prior to the commencement of operation.
-Applicable Applicable Not Applicable Not Applicable D8 The following Operational Monitoring Programs must be prepared in consultation with the relevant authorities identified for each Operational Monitoring Program to compare actual operational performance against predicted performance.
-Applicable Applicable Not Applicable Not Applicable Required Operational Monitoring Programs Relevant authority(s) and council(s) to be consulted for each Operational Monitoring Program (a) Surface Water Quality Plan & Monitoring Program EPA; DPI Water; OEH; Sydney Water; and relevant council(s) (b) Groundwater Monitoring Program DPI Water, relevant council(s), EPA and Sydney Water D9 Each operational monitoring program must include: Applicable Applicable Not Applicable Not Applicable a) a) details of baseline data; b) b) details of all monitoring of the project to be undertaken; c) the parameters of the project to be monitored; d) the frequency of monitoring to be undertaken; e) the location of monitoring; f) the reporting of monitoring and analysis results against relevant criteria; g) details of the methods that will be employed to analyse the monitoring data; h) procedures to identify and implement additional mitigation measures where results of monitoring are unsatisfactory; and i) any consultation to be undertaken in relation to the monitoring programs.
-D10 erational Surface Water Quality F to management.
+D5 The OEMP Sub-plans must be submitted to the Secretary as part of the OEMP.
+Applicable Applicable Not Applicable Not Applicable D6 MP or EMS or equivalent as agreemation no later than one (1) mon ' Applicable Applicable Not Applicable Not Applicable D7 The OEMP or EMS or equivalent as agreed with the Secretary, as submitted to the Secretary and amended from time to time, must be implemented for the duration of operation and the OEMP or EMS must be made publicly available prior to the commencement of operation.
+Applicable Not Applicable Not Applicable D8 The following Operational Monitoring Programs must be prepared in consultation with the relevant authorities identified for each Operational Monitoring Program to compare actual operational performance against predicted performance.
+Applicable Applicable Not Applicable Not Applicable Required Operational Monitoring Programs Relevant authority(s) and council(s) to be consulted for each Operational Monitoring Program (a) (a) Surface Water Quality Plan & EPA; DPI Water; OEH; Sydney Water; and relevant council(s) (b) Groundwater Monitoring Program DPI Water, relevant council(s), EPA and Sydney Water D9 Each o perational monitoring program mu ust include: Applicable Applicable Not Applicable Not Applicable a) details of baseline data; b) details of all monitoring of the p roject to be undertaken; c) the parameters of the project to be monitored; d) the frequency of monitoring to b pe undertaken; e) the location of monitoring; f) analysis results against relevant criteria; g) details of the methods that will l h) procedures to identify and immonitoring are unsatisfactory; a of i) D10 erational Surface Water Quality F to management.
 Plan and Monitoring Program must address wetland and Applicable Applicable Not Applicable Not Applicable